MileHacker Logo

 • Airport facilities include security screening areas, duty-free shops, restaurants, cafes, and airline lounges.

-• Ferry terminals offer waiting areas, basic food services, restrooms, and some have small gift shops.
+• Ferry docks offer waiting areas, basic food services, restrooms, and some have small shops for gifts.

 Sea/River Arrivals